Watch ambe upakari making here:

 11. Once the mangoes are cooked, the colour of the mangoes and green chillies change, add in the concentrated coconut milk kept aside to the boiling mango curry and mix well.
 Coconut milk gives a nice taste to this mango curry (ambe upakari).

 12. Then add in another 1/2 cup of water to the ground-grated coconut & grind it again.
 Strain this coconut milk.
 This 2nd coconut milk you get would be diluted.
 Keep it aside.

-13. Add in plain flour/arrow root powder to this diluted coconut milk, mix well such that there are no clumps formed.
+13. Add in plain flour/arrow root powder/rice flour to this diluted coconut milk, mix well such that there are no clumps formed.
 Add it to the boiling curry (ambe upakari) and mix well.

 Plain flour/arrow root powder is added to give thickness to the gravy.
 They thicken the otherwise watery gravy and gives it a nice, thick consistency.
-The curry will thicken more with time and on cooling due to the flour added.
+The curry will thicken more on cooking and on cooling down further due to the flours added.

 14. Then let the curry simmer for 5-10 minutes with constant stirring.
 As the curry boils, it starts to thicken.
 As it cools down, it'll further thicken.
 So, we need a semi-thick gravy to start with.